Viewer Access Satellite Television: History

 On 10 January 2010, the Australian Government announced a new satellite service to deliver digital television and radio channels to Australian viewers who reside in remote and rural areas, or who can't obtain adequate television signal in an existing metropolitan or regional terrestrial broadcast area, commonly referred to as being in a black spot.
 Initially, the service was only available to viewers in and around Mildura, Victoria, to coincide with Australia's first analog television switch-off.
 On 15 December 2010, the service was made available to viewers in the existing Remote Central and Eastern Australia and Mt Isa licence areas.
 In April 2011, the Western VAST service began for Regional and Remote Western Australia viewers.

 From December 2013, CRN, NIRS, RPH, and the BBC World Service were transitioned to the new satellite platform over a two-month period from the existing Aurora platform and were the final channels to make the transition.
-February 2014 was when the last Aurora uplink ended.
+From February 2014 was when the last Aurora uplink is ended.